cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

     var onChainTrace []Hop
     // we are the source if the packets were prefixed by the sending chain
-    // if the sender send the tokens prefixed with their channel end's identifiers
+    // if the sender sends the tokens prefixed with their channel end's
-    // then we are receiving tokens we previously had sent to the sender
+    // port and channel identifiers then we are receiving tokens we
-    // thus, we are receiving the tokens as a source zone if isTracePrefixed(packet.sourcePort, packet.sourceChannel, token) {
+    // previously had sent to the sender, thus we are receiving the tokens
+    // as a source zone
+    if isTracePrefixed(packet.sourcePort, packet.sourceChannel, token) {
       // since we are receiving back to source we remove the prefix from the trace onChainTrace = token.trace[1:]